mikeizbicki/cmc-csci143/README.md

 # topic change
 Need to cover TTY vs non-TTY stdin/stdout in the first 2 weeks of class on bash.

-In particular, docker exec defaults to non-TTY and must add -it to get TTY, but docker-compose defaults to TTY and must add -T to get non-tty
+In particular, docker exec defaults to non-TTY and must add -it to get TTY, but docker compose defaults to TTY and must add -T to get non-tty

 Properly escape the \x00 in the twitter_postgres assignment